Last Updated on July 13, 2023

 Located next to the Surf City pier, Daddy Mac’s Beach Grille has the best patio views on the island.
 Serving up local seafood and open year-round, a meal at Daddy Mac’s should be on your Topsail beach vacation plans.

 By the way, Daddy Mac’s and Shaka Taco share parking!

 While there is usually a wait during peak hours, you can go inside and order a cocktail to sip on while your table is being prepared.

 Something interesting that I noticed on the menu was that they can cook your crab cakes to a specific style: Maryland, Louisiana, or Low Country.

 For example, the Louisiana crab cakes offer a kick of spice and are absolutely tasty!

-Even if your child also doesn’t wake you up at ungodly hours, you’re going to need a giant delicious coffee as I have.
+Even if your child doesn’t wake you up at ungodly hours, you’ll need a giant delicious coffee as I have.

-The Daily Grind has a huge specialty coffee and latte list as well as homemade donuts, smoothies, and sandwiches.
+The Daily Grind has an extensive specialty coffee and latte list, homemade donuts, smoothies, and sandwiches.
 Check it out for lunch or even an afternoon snack.